Business and Human Resource Management

 Careers / Further study

-Bristol is home to a number of large multinationals, small to medium sized enterprises and charities, who highly value and recognise our course and students and provide diverse and relevant post-graduate employment opportunities.
+Bristol is home to many multinationals, small to medium sized enterprises and charities, who value our course and provide diverse post-graduate opportunities to our students.

 Full time course